gogocat/jQuery-Declarative/README.md

 **Can I declare callbacks in HTML element?**

-No. The reason is that will open opportunity for script injection attack, also very ugly syntax... but you can always declare callbacks at the javascript call.
+No. The reason is that will open up opportunity for script injection attack, also very ugly syntax... but you can always declare callbacks at the javascript call.

 ```javascript